FAQs about Early College @ Jones and

 The Early College portion of Jones' campus has been renovated and is a designated college campus for our partner colleges - with a learning commons, student meeting area, student bistro, collaborative spaces, and classrooms equipped with 21st Century technology.

 Must I qualify for Brenau /Lanier Technical College and/or University of North Georgia to be part of Early College?

 YES.
 Students will be part of the Brenau University, LTC and/or UNG community with all DE student rights!

 As an Early College student, will I also be part of the traditional college campus?

 YES!
 Students will have parking passes, rights to the student center, tutoring labs, media centers, clubs etc as allowed by Dual Enrollment guidelines.
 Early College IS part of the partner campus.

 Are students who participate in the DE program at Jones eligible to continue to participate in extracurricular activities, clubs and athletics at their high school?

-Yes, Dual Enrollment students may continue to participate in activities, clubs and athletics at their high school and students will be back by lunch to continue classes and sports practices at their home school as desired!
+Yes, Dual Enrollment students may continue to participate in activities, clubs and athletics at their high school and and to continue classes and sports practices at their home school as desired!

 Do my college credits also count as high school credits?